testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basics`

-:white_check_mark: &nbsp; **Do:** If applicable, authenticate using the same mechanism like production so the same code will get tested.
-Practically, this means passing a signed token with the request and/or stubbing the claim provider to authorize the request.
-Like any other testing design decision, one should strive to use the same code paths like production.
-As long as it doesn't sacrifies the developer experience.
+:white_check_mark: &nbsp; **Do:** If applicable, authenticate using the same mechanism as production so the same code will get tested.
+Practically, this means passing a signed token with the request and/or stubbing the claim provider (i.e., user management service) to authorize the request.
+Like any other testing design decision, one should strive to cover the same code that real users in production are stretching.
 In many authentication scenarios, this is possible.
-Generally speaking, there are two main authrization styles: (A) The webserver is expecting a signed token - Since it must hold the JWT secret to verify the claim, the tests can also use this to sign a valid token in 2 lines of code.
-This way the test act exactly like the user.
-(B) Some kind of credntials/claim is passed to the API, and it must verifies those against the claim provider (i.e., HTTP call to external component to authorize the user).
-The test can intercept this call and return a valid response (e.g., using nock or any other HTTP interceptor).
+Generally speaking, there are three main types of authorization flows: (A) The webserver is expecting a signed token like JWT - Since the code anyway must hold the secret to verify the claim, the tests can also use this to sign a valid token in 2 lines of code.
+This way, the test act precisely like the client by passing a valid token.
+(B) Some credentials/claims are passed to the API which must verify those against the claim provider (i.e., HTTP call to an external user management component).
+The test can intercept this call on the HTTP-level and return a valid response.
+For example, by using interceptors tools like [nock](https://www.npmjs.com/package/nock).
 Since the 3rd party service is outside the scope of the tests, the fact that we faked the response does not matter.
-The entier backend under test is tested.
-(C)  Some kind of session-based key is passed to the API which then verifies against the session store.
-In this case, add the key to the store before the test(s) - The authentication will pass.
+The entire backend under test is tested.
+(C) Session-based flow where a session-key is passed to the API verifying against the session store.
+In this case, add the key to the store before the test(s) - The authentication will pass

 <br/>

-👀 &nbsp; **Alternatives:** Mock the authentication middleware and disable it or trick it to authorize the request - While not an aweful option, it means that the 'real' authorization code is not part of the test (becuase we stubbed it) ❌; Some are holding an environement variable or config key that instructs the system not to authorize requests (e.g. IS_TESTING=TRUE) - This of course a dangerous option as it might leak to production
+👀 &nbsp; **Alternatives:** Mock the authentication middleware and disable it or trick it into authorizing the request - While not an awful option, it means that the 'real' authorization code is not part of the test (because the test stubbed /replaced it) ❌; Some are holding an environment variable or config key that instructs the system not to authorize requests (e.g., IS_TESTING=TRUE) - This, of course, is a dangerous option as it might leak to production

 <br/>